Effects of radiative losses on the relativistic jets of high-mass microquasars

-A model for the propagation of a relativistic jet was derived by e.g. \cite{marti1997morphology} and \cite{mizuta2004propagation} where multidimensional effects are neglected but assuming one-dimensional momentum balance between the beam and the ambient gas in the rest frame of the contact discontinuity at the head of the jet.
-In the case of an ambient medium with its own (non-relativistic) flow speed $v_w$ this gives:
+A model for the propagation of a relativistic jet was derived, for instance, by \cite{marti1997morphology} and \cite{mizuta2004propagation}, who neglected multidimensional effects, but assumed 1D momentum balance between the beam and the ambient gas in the rest frame of the contact discontinuity at the head of the jet.
+In the case of an ambient medium with its own (nonrelativistic) flow speed $v_w$ , this gives

-where $\gamma$ are Lorentz factor, $S$ are cross-section areas and $v$ velocities.
-Subscripts $b$ refer to beam values, $w$ to ambient medium, and $h$ to the interface at jet head.
-Solving Eq. \ref{eq:mombal1} for $v_h$, we obtain:
+where $\gamma$ are Lorentz factors, $S$ are cross-section areas, and $v$ are velocities.
+Subscripts $b$ refer to beam values, $w$ refers to the ambient medium, and $h$ to the interface at jet head.
+Solving Eq. \ref{eq:mombal1} for $v_h$, we obtain

-where $\eta^*\equiv\rho_b h_b \gamma_b^2/\rho_w h_w \gamma_w^2 = \xi_b/\xi_w$, $A$ is the cross-section ratio ($A\equiv S_b/S_w$) and $K$ the pressure ratio defined Sect. \ref{sect:previous}.
+where $\eta^*\equiv\rho_b h_b \gamma_b^2/\rho_w h_w \gamma_w^2 = \xi_b/\xi_w$, $A$ is the cross-section ratio ($A\equiv S_b/S_w$), and $K$ is the pressure ratio defined in Sect. \ref{sect:previous}.
 This equation is consistent with the one derived by \cite{mizuta2004propagation} when taking $v_w=0$.
-The term including $K$ can be neglected as the sound speed in the stellar wind is much smaller than the beam velocity.
-Assuming $A=1$, Eq. \ref{eq:mombal2} therefore becomes:
+The term including $K$ can be neglected as the sound speed in the stellar wind is much slower than the beam velocity.
+Assuming $A=1$, Eq. \ref{eq:mombal2} therefore becomes